sparks/themidibus/README.md

 ## Using Alternate MIDI Subsytem

 The Apple MIDI subsystem has a number of problems.
 Most notably it doesn't seem to support MIDI messages with status >= 0xF0 such as SysEx messages.
 You can use [MMJ](http://www.humatic.de/htools/mmj.htm) as an alternate subsystem.
-To do so you must also disable timestamps in your MidiBus instance otherwise MMJ won't work properly.
+To do so, download mmj and add both `mmj.jar` and `libmmj.jnilib` to the midibus `library` subdirectory.
+You must also disable timestamps in your MidiBus instance otherwise MMJ won't work properly.
 You can do so by calling `mybus.sendTimestamp(false)`

 ## Liscence